we-are-Joinup/provider-api-doc/source/includes/_signup.md

 `POST https://api.joinupbackend/api/corporative-PROVIDER-SLUG/apps/passenger/PLATFORM/VERSION/signup/`

 This endpoint creates a new passenger, a new user.
-If you want to use only <a href="#2-2-server-to-server">a generic user</a> you should do not use this endpoint
+If you want to use only [a generic user][server2server] you should do not use this endpoint

 ## 6.2 Signup attributes data

 Attribute | Description
 --------- | -----------
-email | If you do not want that we send mails to your users (See <a href="#4-configuration-provider"> configuration provider</a>.
+email | If you do not want that we send mails to your users (See [configuration provider][config].
 So, you can send fake emails, something like this: USER_ID@DOMAIN_PROVIDER ==> user-37812@example.com) first_name | First name of your user. last_name | Last name of your user. phone | Phone contact of your user.